jorants/purere/README.md

 ======

 Purere is a python regex libary written fully in python without any standard libary dependencies.
+This libary is in early development, and has been worded on for only two days.
-It is still in early development, the eventual goal is to be a drop-in replacement for re.
+The eventual goal is to be a drop-in replacement for re.

 Suported:
  Matching ASCII strings